 Looking for a more “grown-up person” experience?
-Head over to the St. Julian Winery tasting room and pour yourself a glass from Michigan’s most-awarded vineyard!
-Originally founded in Canada in 1921, the winery went through several iterations of distillery and name changes – including “Motor City Wine Co.” – before making its permanent home in Michigan as St. Julian.
+Head to the St. Julian Winery tasting room and pour yourself a glass from Michigan’s most-awarded vineyard!
+Originally founded in Canada in 1921, the winery underwent several iterations of distillery and name changes – including “Motor City Wine Co.” – before making its permanent home in Michigan as St. Julian.

-This local favorite of oenophiles prides itself on using 100% Michigan-grown grapes for its selection of dry to dessert wines.
+This local favorite of oenophiles prides itself on using 100% Michigan-grown grapes to select dry to dessert wines.
 Not a fan?
-St. Julian also offers hard ciders, spirits, and sparkling beverages, along with seasonal selections.
+St. Julian also offers hard ciders, spirits, sparkling beverages, and seasonal selections.

 7. Rising Phoenix Archery

 Whether you’re an archery ace or so much of a beginner with bows you quiver at the sight of them (sorry, I’ll stop), Rising Phoenix will make you comfortable “loosing” arrows in no time!
 Take advantage of their open range, or sign up for a lesson from professional staff.